 Discusses the interrelationship of taxation and business decisions.
 Designed for students not specializing in taxation.
+Preq: enrollment in the MPAcc program.

 ACCT 8670 International Accounting

 Contemporary accounting theory and practice from an international perspective.
 Comparative accounting, auditing and governance systems in various countries based on prevailing practice in the United States.
 Technical issues covered include accounting for foreign currency transactions, international transfer pricing, international financial statement analysis, and strategic accounting issues for multinational corporations.
 Preq: Enrollment in the Master of Professional Accountancy program.